-KNOXVILLE, Tenn. — University of Tennessee Medical Center recorded has three flu deaths so far this season.
+KNOXVILLE, Tenn. — University of Tennessee Medical Center has reported four flu deaths so far this season.

-According to UT Medical Center's weekly flu report, in the month of January alone -- 32 people have been diagnosed with Flu A and 12 with Flu B.
+According to UT Medical Center's weekly flu report issued on Jan.
+22, so far this month -- 47 people have been diagnosed with Flu A and 16 with Flu B.

-Around 4,800 people have died, including 32 children.
+The CDC said more than 4,800 people have died nationwide, including 32 children.
 This includes one child in East Tennessee and another in Middle Tennessee.

-East Tennessee Children's Hospital reports 58 children were diagnosed with Flu A and 51 were diagnosed with Flu B.
+East Tennessee Children's Hospital reported on Jan.
+21 that 78 children were diagnosed with Flu A and 58 were diagnosed with Flu B last week.

-The Tennessee State Department of Health said Wednesday four pediatric patients had died from the flu, two of those deaths were in East Tennessee.
+So far, The Tennessee State Department of Health said six pediatric patients had died from the flu, four of those deaths were in East Tennessee.

 Dr. Mark Rasnake, an infectious disease physician at UT Medical Center, said this flu season is worse than last year.